-Revised and updated edition of this Important early map of the region between the Yellowstone and Missouri Rivers, based upon the explorations of Captain W.F.
+Important early map of the region between the Yellowstone and Missouri Rivers, based upon the explorations of Captain W.F.
 Raynolds and Lieutenant H.F.
-Maynadier in 1889 and 1860, as revised and updated by Major.
-G. L. Gillespie.
+Maynadier in 1589 and 1860.

 Raynolds' expedition explored the mountain ranges and upper tributaries of the Yellowstone River and the Gallatin and Madison forks of the Missouri, including the area which in 1872 was designated Yellowstone National Park, the world's first such national park.
 Raynolds travelled from St. Louis up the Missouri to Fort Pierre (South Dakota), then on to the Yellowstone River.
 Turning south from the Yellowstone, the expedition traversed the eastern edge of the Big Horn Mountains to Deer Creek near the North Platte River, where they remained for the winter.
 In the spring, Raynolds' party continued its explorations in the region, including a failed attempt to explore the Wind River Mountains, led by the legendary trapper Jim Bridger.

-Contrary to Wheat's description, the original map was actually prepared by 1867, as both Yale and the Montana State Library hold dissected and mounted examples bearing manuscript inscriptions from that year.
+Contrary to Wheat's description, the map was actually prepared by 1867, as both Yale and the Montana State Library hold dissected and mounted examples bearing manuscript inscriptions from that year.
+These, and the example offered here, all bear in the title block the notation "To accompany a Report to the Bureau of Topographic Engineers / Lt.
+Col. Hartman Bache in charge."
 Wheat knew only a slightly later state of the map with an altered imprint, issued in the Topographical Engineers' 1868 Report on the Exploration of the Yellowstone River, by Bvt.
 Brig.
 Gen. W.F.
 Raynolds.
+This later state has the notation changed to "To accompany a Report to the Bureau of Topographic Engineers / 1867."
+Thus, our example is one of a handful of known examples of the first state of this important map, further distinguished by being offered in its original sheets, having been neither joined nor dissected.